John Wayne in California

 In 1955, China Camp, on the north coast of San Francisco Bay, was turned into a Chinese village for John Wayne's "Blood Alley".

-Coming up on the north coast of San Francisco Bay, you will find China Camp, on the shore of San Pablo Bay, now a state park.
-In 1955, the Chinese American shrimp-fishing village became...
+Coming up on the north coast of San Francisco Bay, in Marin County, you will find China Camp, on the shore of San Pablo Bay, now a state park.
+It was the principal location of John Wayne's Red Scare movie Blood Alley.
+This photograph was taken from the same hill that...

 The Chinese American shrimp-fishing village on the shore of San Pablo Bay became a Chinese Village in John Wayne's "Blood Alley".